 - Reduce the possibility of extractions in the future

 - Eliminate or reduce the possibility of trauma to protruding front teeth

 - Reduce the overall treatment timeline

 If Dr. Roy recommends two-phase treatment, there are a variety of procedures that can be recommended, based on your child’s specific needs.
-Some of the most common procedures and appliances used in the first phase of orthodontic treatment include:
+Some of the most common procedures and appliances used in the first phase of orthodontic treatment include the following.

 - Space maintainers: To preserve or “hold” space for a tooth that has not erupted yet, a space maintainer can be placed.